St. Croix Johnstone

-St. Croix Johnstone (1887-1911) was an American early aviator who died in an airplane accident at the 1911 Chicago International Aviation Meet.
+St. Croix Johnstone (1887–1911) was an American early aviator who died in an airplane accident at the 1911 Chicago International Aviation Meet.
 A Chicago native, Johnstone was a chauffeur before becoming an aviator.
 His father tried to discourage him from taking up flying.
 He died at the same Air Meet that William R. Badger crashed at.
 Johnstone flew a Moisant monoplane, an American version of the Bleriot XI built under license in the United States.
-At 500 feet, Johnstone plummeted into Lake Michigan and drowned.
+From 500 feet, Johnstone plummeted into Lake Michigan and drowned.

 He is not related to fellow aviator Ralph Johnstone, who died in a crash the year before.